 A random execution was generated for each thread count.
 Then for each contention manager, we simulated its performance on the random execution.
 Figure 1 presents the execution times in cycles for this experiment.
 Lower values are better.
 The y-axis gives the execution time in log scale and the x-axis gives the number of threads.
 From this figure we see that many contention managers become poorly behaved as the amount of contention increases.
-Figure 2 presents the same results for the ten best managers on a log scale.
+Figure 2 presents the same results for the best five managers on a linear scale.
+Figure 3 presents the percentage of transactions that abort.